fresh or dried (one pkg) lasagne sheets

 Place 3 pasta sheets into boiling bouillon, cook until it's flexible, or fully cooked.
 Drain on a cotton dish towel, but don't overlap the pasta.

-After heating the olive oil and butter, add the mushrooms and saute them.
+After heating the olive oil and butter, add the mushrooms, that have been thinly sliced, and saute them.
 Your bechamel should be covered if it is already finished.

 Layer some bechamel to cover the baking dish and add pasta to cover, then spread more bechamel over the pasta.
 Sprinkle finely grated grana on top.